 Beer prices at Oktoberfest do vary, depending on which beer tent you drink in.
 Yet with a price difference coming down to €1 per beer, we recommend not letting beer prices sway where you go to get your liters of beer.
 This small difference in Oktoberfest beer prices won’t play a major role in your overall Oktoberfest budget.

-Meanwhile, all the other large Oktoberfest beer tents will have liters priced up to €13.70.
-Here’s the breakdown for beer prices for the 13 large Oktoberfest beer tents in 2022:
+Meanwhile, the other large Oktoberfest beer tents set their beer prices up to nearly a euro more than Augustiner-Festhalle.
+For perspective, here’s the breakdown of beer prices for the 13 large Oktoberfest beer tents last year:

-- €12.80 – Augustiner-Festhalle
+- €13.50 – Augustiner-Festhalle

-- €12.90 – Fischer-Vroni
+- €13.70 – Fischer-Vroni

-- €13.40 – Bräurosl, Hacker-Festzelt
+- €14.30 – Bräurosl,

-- €13.50 – Armbrustschützenzelt, Ochsenbraterei, Paulaner-Festzelt
+- €14.40 – Hacker-Festzelt, Armbrustschützenzelt,

-- €13.70 – Käfer Wiesnschänke, Marstall, Schützen-Festzelt
+- €14.50 – Hofbräu-Festzelt, Käfer Wiesnschänke, Löwenbräu-Festzelt, Marstall, Ochsenbraterei, Paulaner-Festzelt, Schottenhamel-Festhalle, Schützen-Festzelt

-Still, there’s one tent where you can get a liter of beer for even less.
-The cheapest liter of beer at Oktoberfest 2022 is priced at €12.60 and it’s in a small tent.
+Still, there’s one tent where you were able to get a liter of beer within the Oktoberfest fairgrounds for even less.
+The cheapest liter of beer at Oktoberfest last year was priced at €12.60.
+But these cheap Oktoberfest beers aren’t found in the main beer halls.
+Instead, the €12.60 liters were found in one of the small tents.

 Consider Small Tents for the Cheapest Oktoberfest Beer

 There are small tents at Oktoberfest, many of which have lower beer prices than the big main tents.
-In fact, for Oktoberfest 2022 there are four small tents serving liters for less than €13.

-At Oktoberfest 2022, the absolute cheapest liter of beer can be found at the Museumszelt (Museum Tent), with liters of Spaten for €12.60!
+Yet for those not heading to Oktoberfest as a family, the next cheapest liter of beer was found at the Museumszelt (Museum Tent), with liters of Spaten for €13.20.
 But do be aware the museum tent is part of the Oide Wiesn, which charges a modest admission of a few euros to enter.

 That small admission into the Oide Wiesn can be worth it, as it not only grants you access to Oktoberfest’s cheapest beer.
 The entry fee also gets you access to the cheapest ride prices in Oktoberfest – €1 rides!
 Additionally, the museum tent has interesting historical memorabilia and free children’s events.
 Note that it does close up early, with no beer sales after 9:30 pm.